noor1yasser9/ImageApp/README.md

 ### I have programmed this app and I have used many new technical ways like as:
--Coroutine & rxjava
+- Coroutine & rxjava
--lifecycle-viewmodel
+- lifecycle-viewmodel
--lifecycle-runtime
+- lifecycle-runtime
--navigation-fragment
+- navigation-fragment
--navigation-ui
+- navigation-ui
--room Database & room-rxjava
+- room Database & room-rxjava
--glide
+- glide
--retrofit & adapter-rxjava2
+- retrofit & adapter-rxjava2
--okhttp3
+- okhttp3
--dexter
+- dexter
--timber
+- timber
--MagicalExoPlayer
+- MagicalExoPlayer
--sdp & ssp
+- sdp & ssp
--viewpager2
+- viewpager2
--circleimageview
+- circleimageview
--roundedimageview
+- roundedimageview
--material
+- material

- # Key things I've dealt with:
+ # I have programmed this app and I have used many new technical ways like as:
 - Clean Architecture
 - Google Architecture components
 - MVP/MVVM/MVI